DanielRamirezSanchez/SEBC/storage/labs/1_terasort_tests.md

         user DanielRamirezSanchez
         passwd githubuser

-The folder /user/DanielRamirezSanchez already exists and has all permissions (777) because of the previous excercie.
+The folder /user/DanielRamirezSanchez already exists and has all permissions (777) because of the test done in the previous excercice.
 That whas the folder I created as my destination for the distcp.
 I just change de owner.

          sudo -u hdfs hdfs dfs -chown DanielRamirezSanchez /user/DanielRamirezSanchez